White Mercedes

 "White Mercedes" is a song by English singer-songwriter Charli XCX.
 It was released on 23 October 2019 by Asylum and Atlantic UK as the fourth and final single from her third studio album Charli (2019).
 It was written by Charli XCX and produced by A.G.
 Cook, Andrew Watt and Happy Perez.
 The song is an emotional pop ballad about burning through a relationship with her boyfriend and throwing it away.
 An accompanying music video for the single, directed by Colin Solal Cardo, features Charli interacting with a sports car, a horse and a monster truck, all colored in white.

 Background and composition

 Lyrically, in Paper Magazine, Charli XCX explained that every time she comes back to her relationship, she becomes "this annoying, hectic person" and her boyfriend, Huck Kwong, ends up getting hurt.
 Charli acknowledges she is undeserving of his love.

 "White Mercedes" is described as an emotional ballad song.
-The song is composed in 4/4 time and the key of D major, with a tempo of 130 beats per minute.
+The song is composed in 4/4 time and the key of F♯ major, with a tempo of 130 beats per minute.